derdilla/personal-website/README.md

 | Md            | Text in markdown format.                                                                                                                                                                                                                                                                             |
 | index         | Requires a directory in the `path` argument.
 Performs the specified `steps` in every .yml file (except index.yml) in the specified directory on any *component* specified in a custom `itemTemplate` key.
 Additionally provides a `link` variable that links to the article generated for that item. |

+### Files

+- `page-modifications`: Automatically generated: required in CWD to build the sitemap.

 ## CSS

 In general CSS is considered as introducing too much complexity and should be